Split, Croatia: 15 Things to do in Split – travel guide

 view from the harbour on the Riva promenade in Split

 We move beyond the walls of Diocletian’s Palace.
-The Riva is the city’s waterfront promenade, which stretches from Diocletian’s Palace to the Matejuška harbour.
+The Riva is the city’s waterfront promenade, which stretches from Diocletian’s Palace to Matejuska harbour.
 It is full of tourists, but on the other hand it offers a great view of the Adriatic Sea and the nearby islands.

 The Riva is lined with cafés and bars where you can soak up the local atmosphere with a drink in hand.

 Trg Republike is a beautiful, open square that opens onto the Riva promenade.
-It is lined with colourful houses with arcades, where restaurants and hotels are located.
+It is flanked by colourful houses with arcades housing restaurants and hotels.

 Wander the streets of the old town, which includes both Diocletian’s Palace and the part of Split west of the palace.
 The centre is Narodni trg Square with the Town Hall from the 15th century and a bell tower with a clock.